MohanLaoch/GE1-Assignment-2022-23-Declan-Cooke-and-James-Mohan/README.md

 (To be added)

 # Description of the Project
 Discover an entire planet through your fingertips!
 New-age technology allows us to examine infinite worlds from the press of a button.
-Through the magic of virtual reality reach out and touch a small planet replica to be instantly transported to a vibrant environment that reacts to the music around you!
-Explore the vast colourful landscape and vibe to the cool tunes!
+The Shrinkinator 5000 allows someone to shrink down to as small as they wish to view the world in a different perspective.
+What may seem like an ordinary golf ball can become an entire planet when one is shrunk down to the molecular level.
+In our project you can experience this futuristic technology by shrinking down and exploring microscopic oddities not visible to the naked eye.
+Once shrunk down, the environment around you will react to the music .
+Enjoy the vast colourful landscape of these "planets" and vibe to the cool tunes!

 # Instructions for Use
 (To be added)